open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 2. second section is base64-encoded JWT claims
 3. third section is base64-encoded signature value

-It is not possible to modify the JWT claims anymore and to leave out some values from the "aud" claim, in order to not reveal the nonce values to some CCS servers and to prevent the replay possibility.
+It is not possible to modify the JWT claims anymore and to leave out some values from the "aud" claim, in order to not reveal the nonce values to some CSS servers and to prevent the replay possibility.

 ### Intro to SD-JWT standard